 Snellville Pedestrian Accident Lawyer

-Pedestrian Accident Attorney Assisting Snellville Residents
+Pedestrian Accident Attorneys Assisting Snellville Residents

 Pedestrian accidents are on the increase in Georgia.
 Almost a third of all fatal accidents in Gwinnett County involve pedestrians.
 Drunk and distracted drivers are disproportionately at fault for collisions with pedestrians.
 If you’ve been injured as a pedestrian, contact a Snellville Pedestrian Accident Lawyer at Tobin Injury Law today.